mui/material-ui/packages/pigment-react/README.md

 }
 ```

 The Pigment CSS library differs from "standard" runtime CSS-in-JS libraries in a few ways:

 1. You never get direct access to props in your styled declarations.
 This is because prop values are only available at runtime, but the CSS is extracted at build time.
 See [Styling based on runtime values](#styling-based-on-runtime-values) for a workaround.
-2. Your styles must be declarative, and must account for all combinations of props that you want to style.
+2. Your styles must be declarative and must account for all combinations of props that you want to style.
 3. The theme lets you declare CSS tokens that become part of the CSS bundle after the build.
 Any other values and methods that it might have are only available during build time—not at runtime.
 This leads to smaller bundle sizes.

 #### Styling based on props